CanadianGreg/SF314-52-macOS/README.md

 # WIP (February 17, 2019)
 # macOS for Acer Swift 3 SF314-52
 This project is to give the SF314-52 an almost complete and functional build of macOS 10.14.1 Mojave.
 I use it as my daily driver and there are no major issues.
-Battery life is similar to Windows.
+Battery life is the same if not better compared to Windows.
 My repo is based off of PavelIT's clover zip file for the 15" version of the Swift 3, I just changed a few things as some items were buggy.

 ## My Specs
 BIOS: 1.07